Responses

 Under the hood Scramble understands that abort* helpers, *::validate, *::authorize methods throw exceptions.
 Then, these exceptions are documented as error responses.

-This means that if you add @throws annotation with a supported exception to your route’s controller method, Scramble will pick it up and document it as the error response.
+If you add @throws annotation with a supported exception to your route’s controller method, Scramble will document it as the error response.

 // app/Http/Controllers/API/UsersController.php